AmirAvnit/PhD_Dissertation_Analyses/README.md

 # PhD Dissertation Analyses
 R codes of statistical analyses of EEG data, behavioral and clinical measurements for my PhD dissertation in computational neuroscience.
-The study was perfromed in the Brain Stimulation Laboratory in the Ben-Gurion University of the Negev &mdash https://lifeserv.bgu.ac.il/wp/azangen/ &mdash under the supervision of Prof. Abraham Zangen.
+The study was perfromed in the Brain Stimulation Laboratory in the Ben-Gurion University of the Negev &emdash https://lifeserv.bgu.ac.il/wp/azangen/ &emdash under the supervision of Prof. Abraham Zangen.

 ## Dissertation Title